tiffanylakecoelho/tiffanylakecoelho.github.io/projects.md

 # Projects

+Following is a description of technical projects I have conducted or contributed to since 2021.
+Repositories for these projects can be found on [my Github](https://github.com/tiffanylakecoelho).

+---

 ## PicoCraft
 Studied and implemented 2D Perlin noise for a top-down, town-building game in PICO-8.
 Challenged the limitations of the PICO-8 engine by implementing a theoretically infinite world.